IntelLabs/vdms/docs/guides/Remote-Storage-in-VDMS.md

 ## Configuration

-The decision to use local or remote storage is determined from the `config-tests.json` upon server startup.
+The decision to use local or remote storage is determined from the `config-tests.json` upon server startup (`./vdms -cfg config-tests.json`).

-`./vdms -cfg config-tests.json`

 In order to use AWS S3 storage, two lines must be specified in the config file as below: **storage_type** and **bucket_name**
 ```JSON